WilsonOh/simpletyper/README.md

 - Count down mode and relax mode

 ## Limitations
-- The "screen" of the app cannot scroll, so it is reccomended to choose the number of words which will fit in one screen
+- The "screen" of the app cannot scroll, so it is reccomended to choose the number of words that will fit in one screen

 ## Installation
 ### Using `poetry`